 Step 3: You need to follow the same pattern every single time.

 The primary purpose of your pre–game routine is to create a series of events that you always perform before doing a specific task.
 Your pre–game routine tells your mind, “This is what happens before I do ___.”

 Eventually, this routine becomes so tied to your performance that by simply doing the routine, you are pulled into a mental state that is primed to perform.
 You don’t need to know how to find motivation, you just need to start your routine.

-If you remember the article on the 3 R’s of Habit Change, then you may realize that your pre–game routine is basically creating a “reminder” for yourself.
 Your pre–game routine is the trigger that kickstarts your habit, even if you’re not motivated to do it.

 This is important because when you don’t feel motivated, it’s often too much work to figure out what you should do next.
 When faced with another decision, you will often decide to just quit.
 However, the pre–game routine solves that problem because you know exactly what to do next.
 There’s no debating or decision making.
 Lack of motivation doesn’t matter.
 You just follow the pattern.

 How to Stay Motivated for the Long-Run

 How to Stay Motivated by Using the Goldilocks Rule